Segowax/imagination-puzzles/README.md

 # imagination-puzzles
+Electronic puzzles for games such as DnD.
+Puzzles are playable during session as a riddle for players.

-Puzzles for games such as DnD.
-Using easy electronic devices and some bit of C working with microcontroller from AVR family.
+<br>Using easy electronic devices and some bit of C code sent to the microcontroller from AVR family.
+To make it more useful also eletronic schemas attached to each project.